asiryan/Cuboid_Conjecture_1/README.md

 See the [Wikipedia article on Euler bricks – Cuboid conjectures](https://en.wikipedia.org/wiki/Euler_brick#Cuboid_conjectures) for background.

 ## Preprints
-Here is history of changes and results of the main proof.
+History of changes and results of the main proof.
+Also available on [arXiv](https://arxiv.org/abs/2510.07643).

 | Version | Language       | Date       | Case E | Case C | 4 + 4 | 2 + 6 |
 |:-------:|:----------:|:----------:|:------:|:------:|:-----:|:-----:|